Continuing Education Requirements for NHA Licensees

 CE Credit for Activities Other Than Traditional Workshops and Programs

-Academic course work at an accredited post-secondary institution, articles are written on a topic related to long term care and published in a national periodical, presenting a paper or lecture at a state-wide meeting or academic institution, serving as a preceptor, or a member of a board, committee, council or group that deals primarily with issues in nursing facility operation or long term care may all be acceptable activities to meet continuing education requirements for license renewal.
-For more information, review the CE credit rules (6400.6800).
+Academic course work at an accredited post-secondary institution, articles are written on a topic related to long term services and supports published in a national periodical, presenting a paper or lecture at a state-wide meeting or academic institution, serving as a preceptor, or a member of a board, committee, council or group that deals primarily with issues in long term care operations may all be acceptable activities to meet continuing education requirements for license renewal.
+For more information, review the CE credit rules (6400.6850 and 6400.7091).